Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ## Overview

-The Voice Assistant Test (VST) tool is a configurable .Net core C# console application for end-to-end regression tests and intent scoring for your Microsoft [Voice Assistant](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/voice-assistants).
+The Voice Assistant Test (VST) tool is a configurable .NET core C# console application for end-to-end regression tests and intent scoring for your Microsoft [Voice Assistant](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/voice-assistants).
 It uses the [Microsoft.CognitiveServices.Speech.Dialog](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.dialog?view=azure-dotnet) APIs in the [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) to execute a set of single or multi-turn dialogs against your bot or Custom Commands web application.
-JSON are authored to specify what the client sends to the bot and the expected bot response, for every turn in the dialog.
-The tool can then run manually or automated as part of CI/CD pipeline to prevent regressions in your bot.
-It supports sending an audio stream to the bot, simple text messages or full [Bot-Framework Activities](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md).
-The tool can also aggregate test results for the purpose of creating an intent (task execution) score.
+JSON files are authored to specify what the client sends to the bot and the expected bot response, for every turn in the dialog.
+The tool can run manually as a console command or automated as part of Azure DevOps CI/CD pipeline to prevent regressions in your bot.
+The tool can also aggregate test results for the purpose of creating an intent (task execution) scoring report.

+Voice Assistant Test supports the following:

+* Any Bot-Framework bot or Custom Commands web application
+* Sending a text message, full [Bot-Framework Activity](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md) or audio from a WAV file up to the bot
+* Specifying the expected bot reply Activities
+* Ability to filter out (ignore) bot reply Activities as needed
+* Verifying the duration of the Text-to-Speech (TTS) audio response from the bot
+* Verifying a bot greeting (automatic Activities sent from the bot after initial connection)
+* Measuring the duration it took for the bot to reply
+* Keyword activation on the input audio

 ## Prerequisites